typelevel/Laika/docs/using-laika/basics.md

 For more details on the template engine, see the chapter [Templates].

-For features like titles, sections, autonumbering and tables of content, see the chapter [Document Structure].
+For features like titles, sections, cross-linking, auto-numbering and tables of content, see the chapter [Document Structure].

 ### Directory Layout Conventions